A Bit Hampered in Hampton

 Oh look!
 It’s the second Sunday in December!
 Even crazier, I think they are only open for 2 hours each of the days that they are open, so you can see how “fun” it is for me to hit a museum that’s only open 4 hours per year.
 (It may be 6, but is that really any different?)

 Making this visit even more fun, I brought Damian along for the ride down to Hampton.
-Six-year-olds love historic house museums.
+Special needs six-year-olds love historic house museums.
 Love ‘em silly.

 At least there would be a table full of snacks and treats, right?
 Right.
 We arrived and parked, happily noting that there were several other cars for once.
 We entered the house to a lovely quartet (I think) playing some classical tunes off in a side parlor.
 We were welcomed and Damian got his usual polite “aren’t you cute but don’t you dare touch anything” smile.